Transportation Security Administration: Employees

 This program has led to concerns about, and allegations of racial profiling.
 According to the TSA, SPOT screening officers are trained to observe behaviors only and not a person's appearance, race, ethnicity or religion.

 The TSA program was reviewed in 2013 by the federal government's Government Accountability Office, which recommended cutting funds for it because there was no proof of its effectiveness.
 The JASON scientific advisory group has also said that "no scientific evidence exists to support the detection or inference of future behavior, including intent."

+Standalone BDOs were folded into the regular screening workforce in the summer of 2017.